 MacArthur was the son of Arthur MacArthur, Jr., a US Army captain and recipient of the Medal of Honor for his Civil War service.
 The family lived in a series of Army posts in the Old West, where MacArthur remembers he “learned to ride and shoot even before I could read or write – indeed, almost before I could walk and talk.”

 MacArthur then took command of the Allied forces in the Southwest Pacific and successfully defended New Guinea.
-MacArthur led the invasion on Leyte and the eventual liberation of the Philippines.
+He led the invasion of Leyte and the eventual liberation of the Philippines.
 In August 1945, he presided over the Japanese formal surrender ceremonies.
 After the war, MacArthur was made supreme commander of occupied Japan, to help the nation rebuild itself.

 When the Korean War broke out in 1950, MacArthur was placed in charge of the United Nations coalition defending South Korea from communist North Korea.
 The successful invasion at Inchon sent the North Koreans in retreat, and it looked like the war would be over by the fall of 1950.